 As a registered charity we rely on the support of Trusts and individuals who believe in the importance of our work, to help us continue.
-Friends and Special Supporters are people like you, who actively want to ensure the RSN can continue its vital and unique work.
+Friends, Special Supporters and Volunteers are people like you, who actively want to ensure the RSN can continue its vital and unique work.

 We have launched a schools project to encourage more students to stitch in schools called ‘Embroider a Selfie’.
-We are hoping to inspire a new generation to put down their mobile phones and use stitch to create a ‘selfie’ instead!
+We are hoping to inspire a new generation to put down their mobile phones and express themselves through stitch instead!

 The project is aimed at secondary schools, focusing on Years 7 and 8.
 Read more here.